stevespages/codenotes/simpleemailservice.rst

 - Tags can be added for organization of resources.
 - Click Create identity
 - CNAME records get added to the domain's Route 53 DNS record
+- If domain is not hosted by Route 53 you have to update the domain's DNS records where they are hosted.

 I went through this procedure with the wrong region selected at the top of the page.
 So, I deleted the Domain identity and redid it correctly.
 I do not think the CNAME records added in the first attempt were removed.
 I removed the old records from the DNS record.
 They could be identified as they were the CNAME records not in the SES -> Verified identity -> DKIM section for the domain.